 GENERAL INFORMATION >>

 When may I use Camp Chickasaw?
 Generally, April through October on select weekends.
 Please see our "Available Weekends" calendar (link on main page) for availability.
+Fishing along Little Sugar Creek is open to the public at any time per current PA Fish and Boat Commission regulations.

 How much does it cost to use Camp Chickasaw?
 There is no cost - it’s free.